Paris Jackson Takes Shot At 50 Cent Over Michael Jackson Diss: ‘This Is Just For You 50’

 — HotNewHipHop (@HotNewHipHop) September 6, 2019

-Paris has been notably quiet about Leaving Neverland, the controversial HOB documentary in which Wade Robson and James Safechuck accuse the late pop star of sexually abusing them as children.
+Paris has been notably quiet about Leaving Neverland, the controversial HBO documentary in which Wade Robson and James Safechuck accuse the late pop star of sexually abusing them as children.
 According to USA Today, Paris doesn’t believe that it’s her place to say anything about their situations, highlighting that her cousin, Taj, has taken on the role of defending her father.

 “I’m just tryna get everyone to chill out and go with the flow, be mellow and think about the bigger picture. that’s me.”